jasonpaquibulan/Portfolio/README.md

 - **Location:** Mandaue City, Cebu / Philippines
 - **Duration:** June 2023 – Present

-At Vivant Corporation, I've made significant contributions to enhancing operational efficiency and driving revenue growth through innovative data science solutions.
+At Vivant Corporation, I've made significant contributions to **enhancing operational efficiency, improved sales process resulting in accelerated customer acquisition and driving revenue growth through innovative data science solutions**.

 Highlights include:

-- Improved Sales Process: Developed data science solutions that reduced processing time from days to minutes, resulting in accelerated customer acquisition and a net income increase of over PhP 80 Million in 2023.
 - Python Portfolio RAROC Model: Collaborated with Zachary Bisenio to transform the simulation process from MS Excel to Python, significantly improving simulation speed from 3-5 days to 5-7 minutes per Customer Simulation, leading to a revenue increase of over PhP 400 Million in 2023.

 - Portfolio RAROC Power BI Dashboard: Streamlined and automated customer analysis, reducing processing time from 1 day to 1-3 minutes using Python and Power BI, contributing to revenue growth exceeding PhP 400 Million in 2023.

 ### AI, Machine Learning, and Other Passion Projects